 Another 2800 hours of apprenticeship hours to go!
 Sign on with an apprenticeship employer and with full-time work, you could be done in 1 1/2 to 2 years.

 Upon completion of your Level I and II in-class theory and hands-on training, plus a 220 hour placement, St. Louis will issue a Certificate of Completion that is recognized by the Ontario College of Trades and employers.
 Your log book of apprenticeship hours is a critical piece to earning your Certificate of Apprenticeship/ Qualifications issued by the Ministry of Ontario.
-In November, you will receive your well-deserved official Hairstyling & Barber Training Certificate from St. Louis.
-Plan to come to this graduation ceremony and celebrate your achievement!
+On Friday, November 16, 2018, you will receive your well-deserved official Hairstyling & Barber Training Certificate from St. Louis.
+SAVE THE DATE!
+Come to this graduation ceremony and celebrate your achievement!

-If you also completed the last of your high school credits, please be sure to go to the Guidance office with your Intent to Graduate Form 2017-18 completed, so you may receive your Ontario Secondary School Diploma.
+If you are a current student who has also completed your last few high school credits, please be sure to complete an Intent to Graduate Form.
 OSSD’s are issued only once per year, so all requests must be received by August 31 to receive your OSSD at our November Graduation ceremony.
 If you completed all Secondary School Credits, and have NOT put in your request yet, please contact Guidance.

 After meeting all in-class requirements at St. Louis and logging 220 hours toward your apprenticeship, you are on your way to earning your Certificate of Apprenticeship Qualifications in Hairstyling.